 Vacant apartments or homes are a major fact of life in Flamingo Lummus Northwest.
 The current real estate vacancy rate here is 33.7%.
 This is higher than the rate of vacancies in 96.0% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (18.5%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 The Flamingo Lummus Northwest neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 31,251 persons per square mile in the neighborhood, it is more packed with people than 97.1% of the nation's neighborhoods.
-Flamingo Lummus Northwest is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Flamingo Lummus Northwest neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Flamingo Lummus Northwest is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, the Flamingo Lummus Northwest neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 97.5% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.